Cultural Travel ideasCultural Travel ideas

 Lions’ Tower of the Este Castle | Ferrara

-The Estense Castle, symbol of Ferrara, has not always existed: originally in its place, there was an ancient watchtower inserted in the defensive walls next to the Lions’ Gateway: the Lions’ Tower, around which the Castle was built in 1385.
-With its square plan and built in bricks, in 2012 the tower has been the symbol of the earthquake’s damages.
+The Castello Estense, symbol of Ferrara, has not always existed.
+Originally, there was an ancient watchtower in its place, incorporated into the city’s defensive walls: the Torre dei Leoni, around which the castle was built in 1385.
+Square in plan and built of brick, in 2012 it travelled around the world as a symbol of the damage caused by the earthquake.

 Bell tower of the Pomposa Abbey | Codigoro

-It is said that it was here that the monk Guido d’Arezzo invented the seven musical notes.
+Pomposa Abbey, a masterpiece of medieval architecture near the Mesola Nature Reserve, is one of Italy’s hidden gems.
+According to legend, it was here that the monk Guido d’Arezzo invented the seven musical notes.

-The bell tower of the Abbey of Pomposa dates back to the year 1000 and stands for 48 meters in height, to be seen from afar from the pilgrims and wayfarers in transit from Venice to Ravenna.
+The bell tower of Pomposa Abbey dates back to the year 1000 and stands 48 metres high, which made it visible to pilgrims and travellers passing through from Venice to Ravenna even from a distance.

-Those who climbed up ensure that the view above the valleys of the nearby Po Delta is not to be missed!
+The tower it is not always open to visitors, but those who have climbed it can guarantee that the view over the valleys of the nearby Po Delta is unmissable!

 Ravenna